remy-abergel/pyepri/docs/acknowledgments.md

-This package was created and is maintained by [Rémy Abergel](https://www.math-info.univ-paris5.fr/~rabergel) (Research Engineer at CNRS & Université Paris Cité, MAP5 Laboratory) and would have never existed without the help and support of [Sylvain Durand](https://helios2.mi.parisdescartes.fr/~sdurand/index.html) (Professor at Université Paris Cité, MAP5 Laboratory) and [Yves-Michel Frapart](https://lcbpt.biomedicale.parisdescartes.fr/bio-spectroscopy/epr-and-imaging/yves-frapart/) (Senior Research Engineer at CNRS & Université Paris Cité, LCBPT), founders of many of the applications presented in the provided examples and significant contributors to this work as a whole.
+This package was created and is maintained by [Rémy Abergel](https://www.math-info.univ-paris5.fr/~rabergel) (Research Engineer at CNRS & Université Paris Cité, MAP5 Laboratory) and would never have existed without the fruitful scientific discussions and helpful feedback he received from [Sylvain Durand](https://helios2.mi.parisdescartes.fr/~sdurand/index.html) (Professor at Université Paris Cité, MAP5 Laboratory) and [Yves-Michel Frapart](https://lcbpt.biomedicale.parisdescartes.fr/bio-spectroscopy/epr-and-imaging/yves-frapart/) (Senior Research Engineer at CNRS & Université Paris Cité, LCBPT), founders of many of the applications presented in the provided examples.

 We would like to thank the maintainers of several open source projects for their hard work and for their availability regarding several